The White Door

 The White Door is a puzzle video game developed by Dutch studio Rusty Lake.
 It was released on Steam and iOS on January 9, 2020 and on GOG.com on April 14, 2020.

-The White Door is a story about Robert Hill, who awoke in a Mental Health Facility and lost his memory.
-The player needs to follow the instructions to find the secret of the main character and help him restore his memory.
+The White Doors story follows Robert Hill, who wakes up in a mental health facility having lost his memory.
+The player needs to follow a set of instructions and puzzles to find about the background of the main character and help him restore his memory.